ibm-cloud-docs/storage-scale/troubleshooting.md

 {: troubleshoot}
 {: support}

-Schematics is not able to create a workspace, and you are seeing the following error message: `You don't have the required to create a workspace in any resource groups.
+Schematics is not able to create a workspace, and you are seeing the following error message: `You don't have the required access to create a workspace in any resource groups.
 You must be assigned the manager role on the Schematics service in at least one resource group.
 Contact your account administrator for access.`
 {: tsSymptoms}

 You do not have the required access to create a workspace in any resource groups.
 You are assigned the manager role on the Schematics service for the resource group where you want to deploy the cluster resources.